infinum/rails-handbook/Design Patterns/Data Objects.md

 Data objects are used for encapsulating (complex) data-structures into objects rather than into primitives such as arrays or hashes.

 Data objects give us:

-  - Better introspect into what our data structure holds
+  * Better introspect into what our data structure holds
-  - Flexibility to manipulate data in a uniform place
+  * Flexibility to manipulate data in a uniform place
-  - Convenience of adding additional behavior (i.e. methods)
+  * Convenience of adding additional behavior (i.e. methods).

 ## Example